 Our track record in representing companies in state and federal court class actions, mass torts, and multi-district litigation (MDLs) is impressive.
-Our experience is broad and ranges from all kinds of employment actions, to product liability and unfair competition; to financial services and data breach and privacy actions; to massive, nationwide pharmaceutical cases.
+Our experience is broad and includes employment actions to product liability and unfair competition, financial services, data breach and privacy actions, and massive, nationwide pharmaceutical cases.

 Our Class Action team has earned a reputation as thought leaders when it comes to multi-jurisdictional and class and mass action cases.
 Drawing on both the combined trial experience and extensive knowledge of a national commercial law firm, we offer clients big firm organization and support with acute boutique-style know-how and service.